erikorlowski/cscie97/cscie97/asn2/Design.md

 * Device type (e.g. humidity sensor, thermostat, television)

 __Requirement: Device Name Uniqueness__
-Any attempt to create or modify a Device such that two or more Devices within a Room would have duplicate names shall be rejected.
+Any attempt to create a Device where a Device with that name in the Room already exists shall have no effect.
-_Rationale:_ All specified CLI commands that interact with a specific Device specify the Room, so a Device name only needs to be unique within a specific Room.

 __Requirement: Appliance Control__
 Appliances are a specific type of Device.
 In addition to the properties and attributes of all Devices, appliances shall have the ability to be controlled to perform one or more actions.